Anterior vaginal wall repair

 - You may get bladder infections.

-This surgery by itself does not treat stress incontinence (leaking urine when you cough, sneeze, or lift).
+This surgery by itself does not treat stress incontinence.
+Stress incontinence is the leaking of urine when you cough, sneeze, or lift.
 It may be performed along with other surgeries.

 - Breathing problems